-Yusei Kikuchi took the no-decision on Friday against Oakland, allowing three runs on six hits over six innings with 12 strikeouts and one walk.
+Yusei Kikuchi took the no-decision on Thursday against Oakland, allowing three runs on three hits over three innings with three strikeouts and four walks.

-Yusei Kikuchi took the loss Saturday against the Angels, allowing seven runs on nine hits over five innings with seven strikeouts and one walk.
+Yusei Kikuchi took the loss on Saturday against the Royals, allowing three runs on eight hits over three innings with three strikeouts.

 It was a rough outing for Kikuchi, needing 86 pitches to get through three innings.
 It has been a rough overall second half of the season for Kikuchi.